Boeing 777: Production

-Second generation (777-X): -300ER/-200LR/F
+Second generation: -300ER/-200LR/F

 The more powerful GE90 engine of later variants has a 128 in (330 cm) diameter fan up from 123 in (310 cm) in earlier variants, and curved blades instead of straight ones.

 From the program's start, Boeing had considered building ultra-long-range variants.
 Early plans centered on a 777-100X proposal, a shortened variant of the -200 with reduced weight and increased range, similar to the 747SP.
 However, the -100X would have carried fewer passengers than the -200 while having similar operating costs, leading to a higher cost per seat.
 By the late 1990s, design plans shifted to longer-range versions of existing models.